 Our operations have consisted primarily of developing our technology, developing products, prosecuting our intellectual property and securing financing.
-We have incurred recurring losses and cash flows from operations, have an accumulated deficit and have debt maturing within twelve months.
-The accompanying financial statements have been prepared on a basis which assumes that we will continue as a going concern.
-We have incurred losses and cash outflows from operations since our inception.
-We expect to continue to incur losses in the foreseeable future and will require additional financial resources to continue to advance our products and intellectual property, in addition to repaying our maturing debt obligations.
+We have incurred recurring losses and cash outflows from operations, have an accumulated deficit, and have debt maturing within twelve months.
+We expect to continue to incur losses in the foreseeable future and will require additional financial resources to continue to advance our products and intellectual property, in addition to repaying our maturing debt and other obligations.

 These circumstances raise substantial doubt about our ability to continue as a going concern.
-Management's plans with regard to this matter include continuing attempts to obtain additional financing from our current investors and new investors to sustain our operations or to pursue other financing alternatives.
-However, there is no assurance that we will be successful in obtaining sufficient financing on terms acceptable to us and our failure to obtain sufficient funds on acceptable terms, when needed, could have a material adverse effect on our business, results of operations and financial condition.
-If sufficient financings do not occur, this may necessitate other actions by us.
+Management's plans with regard to this matter include continuing attempts to obtain additional financing to sustain our operations.
+However, there is no assurance that we will be successful in obtaining sufficient financing on terms acceptable to us, and the failure to obtain sufficient funds on acceptable terms, when needed, could have a material adverse effect on our business, results of operations and financial condition.
+If sufficient financings are not obtained, this may necessitate other actions by us.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.